In-Home Veterinary Hospice and End of Life Care for your Beloved Pet

 How much does in-home euthanasia cost?

-This varies based on your location.
-Please contact Paws at Home for current price information.
+This varies based on the weight of your pet, your location, and your choice on cremation.
+Please contact Paws at Home for current price information and we can provide an estimate.

 How long does a euthanasia appointment take?